dpaudel/barcode_generator/README.md

 + runShinyApp.R

 #### Customization required:
-- Update run.bat with the location of chrome.exe file.
+- Update run.bat with the location of _chrome.exe_ file on local computer.
 - Install _shiny_ and _baRcodeR_ packages inside R-portable.

+#### To run:
+Double click run.bat